theboys11177/discord-vps-creator/README.md

 **How to use**:
 - Download the latest `.py` file from our [Latest Releases](https://github.com/Is-a-space/discord-vps-creator/releases/)
 - Edit .env.example and paste the token where it says `TOKEN=`.
 You can get your bots token from [here](https://discord.dev).
+Edit the specified resources (if you want) to adjust how much resources are allocated per VPS.
 - Rename the file from `.env.example` to `.env`
 - Run the file by using `python3 main.py` or `python main.py` or `py main.py`